mushrom/gojira/README.md

 - - - - -
 After cloning the repository,

-    make          # Use PREFIX=/.../ to set the install location, the default is /usr/local make install  # PREFIX is needed for this too, if used make test
+    ./configure   # the default prefix is /usr/local, use --prefix= to change it make
+    make install
+    make test
     gojira

 To run a file,